-Ken has just completed work on a new tab/instruction book called Appalachian Fiddle Tunes for Clawhammer Banjo.
+Ken’s new tab/instruction book, Appalachian Fiddle Tunes for Clawhammer Banjo will be published by Mel Bay Publications, and is due out within the next few weeks.
 Ken draws on several decades of experience as a player and arranger to create authentic note-for-note settings for over 100 exquisite tunes.
-It will be published by Mel Bay Publications; look for it in mid-to-late 2020.

 Ken reprised his performance of “Concerto for Banjo and Orchestra” by Harold Schiffman in January 2016 with the North/South Chamber Orchestra under conductor Max Lifchitz in Manhattan.
 The entire ensemble went into the studio soon afterwards and the entire three movements appears as the first three tracks on the CD… Continue reading